Vocabularies

 Standard Relationship Types

-Standard Relationship Types: GENEALOGIX provides 8 standardized relationship type codes including marriage, parent-child, sibling, adoption, step-parent, godparent, guardian, and partner relationships.
+Standard Relationship Types: GENEALOGIX provides standardized relationship type codes including marriage, parent-child (plus biological, adoptive, and foster variants), sibling, step-parent, godparent, guardian, partner, and social/occupational relationships.

 Complete List: See Standard Vocabularies - Relationship Types for the complete default vocabulary file with all standard types.